Amasya: Amasya today

 The province of Amasya is known for producing high-quality, small, well-flavoured apples.
 The Amasya-Tokat region the main area of production.
 The city is not so developed industrial terms, but is attractive and well-preserved, especially when sitting by the river, which has a particular mystique on a winter evening when fog fills the valley.
 Tourists (and soldiers from the local base) contribute valuable income to the shopkeepers.
 The railway line from Sivas to Samsun runs through Amasya, and there is an attractive Ottoman-era railway station.

 The city of Amasya has some nightlife, mainly bars and cafes for visitors, and some basic restaurants.
 It is not a very conservative city, unlike other central and eastern Anatolian cities.
 Social life in this city, partly owing to tourism, becomes more animated especially during the summer period.
 Many international circus groups visit this city.
 June 12 is a festival date for Amasya during this time, with many cultural and sporting activities on offer.

 The local cuisine includes the local specialty toyga çorbası, a soup containing yogurt, drunk hot or cold.
 Other specialties include pastries with poppy seeds and tea, served by the riverbank.

-There is an airport in the district, open for civilian flights since 2008.
-Previously, it was used only for military purposes.
+The Amasya Merzifon Airport or Merzifon-Amasya Airport is located 41 kilometers northwest from the city.
+Previously, it was only used for military purposes, but has been open to civilian flights since 2008.
 There are daily one-hour flights from/to Istanbul.